 The Contractor shall not sublet, sell, transfer, assign, or dispose of the Contract or Contracts, or any portion thereof without written permission of the Engineer.
 Prior to the subcontractor beginning any work, the Contractor shall request permission from the Engineer by submitting a completed Sublet Permit Application, CDOT Form 205.
 The subcontract work shall not begin until the Contractor has received the Engineer’s written permission.
 The Contractor shall make all project related written subcontracts, agreements, and purchase orders available to the Engineer for viewing, upon request and at a location convenient to the Engineer.

-and shall update the registration on an annual basis.
+All firms to which a prime may sublet a portion of the Contract must be registered in the B2GNow Software System and shall update the registration on an annual basis.
+If the firm is not registered, approval of the Form 205 may be withheld.

 Subcontracts or transfer of Contract shall not release the Contractor of liability under the Contract and Bond.